jamulussoftware/jamulus/COMPILING.md

 6. Connect your device via USB or if you set it up via WiFi
 7. Select your device next to the play button
 8. Compile and run Jamulus by clicking on the play button
-9. Before being able to start Jamulus on your device, you'll have trust your developer profile in device's Settings under General>Profiles & Device Management.
+9. Before being able to start Jamulus on your device, you'll have trust your developer profile in the device's Settings under General>Profiles & Device Management.
 For more information [see the guide by osxdaily](https://osxdaily.com/2021/05/07/how-to-trust-an-app-on-iphone-ipad-to-fix-untrusted-developer-message/)
 10. After a week you might need to restart from step 6 to be able to run Jamulus on iOS

 ## Android